LTUC/amman-prep-d14/Class02/lab/README.md

    - Add README.md file to your repository.
    - Clone the repository to your local machine.
    - Create a branch called  **“wireframe”**.
-   - add the wireframe image to to the ReadMe file
+   - add the wireframe image to to the README file
    - Do **A-C-P**
    - Create a new pull request then merge it.